You are most welcome to use and forward this Aikido article, as long as it is entirely complete, to anyone, and in any way you wish...

-Ki is the lifeforce and energy of the the universe that flows through everything.
+Ki is the life-force and energy of the universe that flows through everything.
 It is also known as chi, prana, vitality, magnetism, etc. It cannot be seen, but can be felt and experienced.

-Ki energy is borrowed from the universe and exists beyond mere physical energy.
-Ki is always the movement of energy with the flow of life.
+Ki energy is borrowed from the universe and exists beyond just physical energy.
+Ki is the movement of energy with the flow of life.
 It can be used in many traditional ways to improve your life... acupressure, acupuncture, kiatsu, reiki, aikido, chi kung, tai chi, etc.